jl455/woocommerce-cardconnect/readme.txt

 == Changelog ==

+= 0.5.0 =
+* New feature: Allow customer to store payment information on CardConnect servers for easy re-use
+* Better tokenization handling
+* Allow for template overrides

 = 0.4.0 =
 * Implement immediate tokenization of credit card number, with improved error feedback
 * Allow unique CardConnect site names to be specified in gateway configuration